Princess Beatrice Is Pregnant, Expecting First Baby With Husband Edoardo Mapelli Mozzi - E! Online

-Heir's some exciting news: Princess Beatrice is pregnant.
+Heir's some exciting news: Princess Beatriceis pregnant.

 The royal—her parents are Prince Andrew and Sarah Ferguson—is expecting her first child this fall with husband Edoardo Mapelli Mozzi, Buckingham Palace announced May 19.
 Her grandmother, Queen Elizabeth II, "has been informed," the palace shared in an early morning tweet, "and both families are delighted with the news."